 Jalal ad-Din Rumi (1207 – 1273) was a Sufi mystic and Persian poet.
-His mystical poetry has a universal appeal, which has made him one of most celebrated poets of the modern age.
+His mystical poetry has a universal appeal, which has made him one of the most celebrated poets of the modern age.

 Rumi was born in 1207 in Wakhsh (present-day Tajikistan), in what is now Afghanistan.
-He travelled frequently throughout his life, due to the political turmoil’s of his era.
+He frequently travelled throughout his life, due to the political turmoils of his era.
 After the Mongol invasion of Central Asia around 1215, Rumi’s family moved steadily westward.
 They visited Baghdad (in modern day Iraq), Persia (modern day Iran) and made a pilgrimage to Mecca.
 The family finally settled in Konya (modern day Turkey)

 However, his life changed when he met the wandering Sufi mystic Sham al – Din in 1244.
-This meeting had a profound impact on Rumi, he felt Sham to be a divinely inspired person and he took him to be his Guru.
+This meeting had a profound impact on Rumi, he felt Sham to be a divinely inspired person, and he took him to be his Guru.
 Under the guidance of Shams, Rumi lost interest in the more cerebral academic studies and became enamoured of the way of the mystic – the path of the heart.
 Rumi became an ascetic and devoted to the unorthodox spiritual path.